Embedding calculus and smooth structures: Introduction

 In fact, we prove that there are homotopy invertible elements in $T_\infty\Emb^\s(N,M)$, which one should think of as saying that $N$ and $M$ are diffeomorphic (or at least isotopy equivalent) in the eyes of embedding calculus.

 Theorems \ref{athm:knots} and \ref{athm:4d} arise from a common source.
-Specifically, the data involved in the constructions of embedding calculus is a pair of operadic modules, one for $N$ and one for $M$.
-We show in Theorem \ref{thm:independence} that these modules are largely insensitive to smooth structure in dimension 4, and the results follow---see Section \ref{section:dim 4}.
+Specifically, the data involved in the constructions of embedding calculus is a pair of presheaves, one for $N$ and one for $M$.
+We show in Theorem \ref{thm:independence} that these presheaves are largely insensitive to smooth structure in dimension 4, and the results follow---see Section \ref{section:dim 4}.

 The results above might lead one to suspect that embedding calculus is insensitive to smooth structure.
 The following contrasting result shows that the situation is not so simple (see Section \ref{sec:examples exotic} for further examples).